ThingLabsIo/ThingLabsIo.github.io/pages/workshop/fullday-windows/03-hello-windows-iot.md

 ![Create a new IoT Background application](/images/workshops/fullday-windows/new_hello.png)

 ## Add a Reference to the GrovePi Libraries
-The GrovePi libraries provide an abstration over the Windows 10 IoT Core GPIO, I2C and SPI interfaces and expose the sensor and device functionality as objects.
+The GrovePi libraries provide an abstraction over the Windows 10 IoT Core GPIO, I2C and SPI interfaces and expose the sensor and device functionality as objects.
 The GrovePi libraries are easy to install using the Package Manager Console.

 1. To install GrovePi for Windows IoT, run the following command from the __Package Manager Console__